Pony car: 1971–1975: Larger cars, declining sales

 Big block V8 engines became available in pony cars, which increased straight-line performance but underscored the limitations of the suspension, brakes, and tires.
-The six-cylinder and lower-specification V8 engines struggled with the increased mass of the pony cars.
+The six-cylinder and lower-specification V8 engines struggled with the increased weight of the pony cars.

 By 1970 buyers were moving away from the pony cars, either toward smaller compact cars or the more luxurious personal luxury cars.
 The pony car market was also hindered by high insurance rates and increased restrictions on performance cars.
-In the following years, power outputs of the performance models began to erode as a result of stricter vehicle emissions controls.
+Since 1968, power outputs of the performance models had been eroding as a result of stricter vehicle emissions controls.
 By 1972, small imported sports cars were increasing in popularity, and the domestic pony cars were not selling well.
 Industry observers believed that the Chevrolet Camaro and Pontiac Firebird might be discontinued after the 1973 model year.

 The 1973 oil crisis left the large and heavy pony cars out of step with the marketplace.
-The Mustang, which had grown to become an intermediate-sized car and alienated buyers, was downsized for its second-generation; this 1974 Ford Mustang II was marketed as a fuel-efficient subcompact with luxury or sporty trim packages.
+The Mustang, which had grown to become an intermediate-sized car and alienated buyers, was downsized for its second-generation; this 1974 Ford Mustang II was marketed as a fuel-efficient model with luxury or sporty trim packages.
 Inspired by smaller imported sporty cars such as the Toyota Celica and Ford Capri, the new Mustang II was unveiled a few months prior to the 1973 oil embargo.
-To compete with these sporty subcompacts, General Motors introduced the 1975 Chevrolet Monza and its badge-engineered variants.
-GM's pony cars (the Chevrolet Camaro and Pontiac Firebird) were almost canceled, but remained in production.
+Ford "decided to call it Mustang II, since it was a new type of pony car designed for an era of high gas prices and fuel shortages."
+To compete with these new sporty subcompacts, General Motors introduced the 1975 Chevrolet Monza and its badge-engineered variants.
+GM's original pony cars (the Chevrolet Camaro and Pontiac Firebird) were almost canceled, but remained in production.

-Chrysler Corporation did not downsize its pony car models, it discontinued the Dodge Challenger and Plymouth Barracuda after the 1974 model year.
+Chrysler Corporation did not downsize its pony car models, but instead discontinued the Dodge Challenger and Plymouth Barracuda after the 1974 model year.
 The AMC Javelin was also canceled after 1974.
-The 1974 Mercury Cougar—originally designed as an upscale version of the Ford Mustang—left the pony car segment, as it was upsized and marketed in the personal luxury car segment.
+The 1974 Mercury Cougar—originally designed as an upscale version of the Ford Mustang—left the pony car segment, as the vehicle was upsized and marketed in the personal luxury car segment.